 Last updated 3 June 2017

-The past ten years have brought a sea-change in what citizens and governments expect national IDs to deliver.
+The past ten years have brought a sea-change in what citizens and governments expect national ID cards to deliver.
 This period has also been filled with incremental tech developments that are serving as a foundation for a much smarter citizen ID future.

 Biometrics, electronic national ID cards, mobile IDs, virtual documents such as "mobile" driver's license and the need to set up a national identity framework have moved to the main stage in 2016.

 Biometric IDs are here